Skip to navigation Skip to content

 If the customer is repeatedly absent from Australia for long periods with short returns to renew their portability, it may indicate that they are actually residing overseas.

-For non-pension payments, the customer must remain an Australian resident to remain qualified.
+For non-pension payments, the customer must remain an Australian resident (that is, they meet the legal residence requirements and are residing in Australia) to remain qualified.
 The Service Officer must be satisfied of this each time a customer leaves Australia, or payment should be cancelled immediately on departure.
 If an absence, or a period of multiple absences with short returns to Australia between the absences, exceeds approximately 3 years, continuing Australian residence is questionable.

-Customers who cease to be Australian residents and lose entitlement to Centrelink administered payments will need to return to reside in Australia before they can lodge a proper claim for payment.
-They will need to be assessed as an Australian resident to qualify for payment.
+Customers who cease to be Australian residents and lose entitlement to Centrelink payments will need to return to Australia to reside before they can lodge a claim and qualify for payment.
+Their status as an Australian resident will need to be assessed.

 Multiple absences from Australia - return rules